IoannisCh/trafficLigths/README.md

 # trafficLigths
-This is part of a University project
+This repository is a circuit board simulator exercise that we build code to control traffic lights.